Computer-Aided-Validation-Laboratory/pyvale/designspec/pyvale_design_spec.md

     - A comparison of (image rendering techniques for) rasterisation and ray tracing for DIC UQ in 2D - Exp Mech
     - Assessment of image-based validation metrics - VVUQ journal

-To ensure performance for the computationally intensive rendering and DIC processes above the underlying processing will be done in Cython, C and CUDA.
+To ensure performance for the computationally intensive rendering and DIC processes above the underlying processing will be done in Cython, C and HIP.
 A python interface will be provided through `pyvale` for ease of use for the engineering and scientific community.